MAG (video game): Beta testing

 Private beta invitations were sent to members who applied for the beta in the first half of August.
 The beta was limited to run only during designated time slots.
 Aside from players, this phase of private beta included members from the press as well.
 Zipper Interactive revealed the official public beta would launch on September 17.
 Private beta testers were also invited to the Qore beta.
 Annual subscribers to Qore who subscribed before September 17 had a chance to get into the beta on September 17.
 The final version of the beta was v1.50.
 The beta ended on December 5.
 An open beta was made available on the PlayStation Store for download on January 4, 2010, and ended on January 10, 2010.
-A new open beta was downloadable from the PlayStation Store starting August 24, 2010.
+A new open beta was downloadable from the PlayStation Store starting August 24, 2010, and ending September 24, 2010.

-Clan deploy

-Version 2.0 included a new addition to MAG, clan deploy, which allows a clan to enter a queue as one group and the squads will be randomly assigned into the match.

-Pre-order bonuses

-Different distributors had pre-order bonuses for MAG.
-GameStop was offering an in-game bonus for the S.V.E.R. team.
-Hollywood Video and GameCrazy offered an in-game bonus for the Raven team.
-Best Buy was offering an in game bonus for the Valor team.
-7-Eleven included a "recruitment kit" that includes background information on the "Shadow War" and PMC skill sets.
-Amazon had an exclusive S.V.E.R.-based personal space in PlayStation Home.
-All of the pre-order skins were available for free on PlayStation Network in North America.

-Collector's Edition

-The limited edition of MAG, which was only available in Europe through pre-order, comes in a SteelBook packaging, and includes extra features such as brand new combat armor (for use in game) - choose from three distinctive uniform designs: Bulldog, Spyder or Hazard, and three dynamic themes for the PS3 system.
-The uniform designs, however, were made free to download in the PlayStation Store.

 Social networking

 www.jointheshadowwar.com was a custom-built site that used Facebook Connect as a central component to building a community of MAG users on Facebook.
 The site was presented as an underground recruiting company called Private Recruiting Operation (PRO) that could help "free agents" (military people that were put out of a job as a result of the game's fictional future).
 The site allowed visitors to "Enlist" and log in using their Facebook account to do so.
 However, the site has since been shut down.